This article is part of a Don’t Throw It Out! series on how to preserve fresh foods and avoid food waste.

-Essential equipment and tools
+Essential canning equipment and tools

 Instead of a jar lifter (about $2 to $5 purchased separately) , use a canning rack that rests on the edge of the pot, or regular tongs with heavy rubber bands wrapped around the bare metal to increase the grip.
 However, as a safety measure, consider a jar lifter, even if you buy nothing else.

 Instead of canning jars (when new, they average 75 cents each, including lid and screw band) — there is no substitute.
-You must use tempered glass “mason” jars manufactured specifically to accept the two-piece canning lids.
-They come with either regular or wide openings, in several sizes ranging from 4 ounce to 32 ounce (1 quart).
+You must use “mason” jars designed to accept the two-piece canning lids.
+Canning jars have either regular or wide openings.
+But the jars come in many sizes, ranging from four ounce to 32 ounce (one quart).
 Which size to use is specified in a tested recipe.
 New jars average $9 to $12 per dozen, including lids and screw bands.
 Canning jars can last a lifetime.

 Instead of new lids (about $2 to $4 per dozen) — there is no substitute.
 You must buy new lids for each use.
 Used lids are not designed for a second use.
 Attempting to re-use lids may result in jars that don’t seal or produce an incomplete, unsafe seal.

 Instead of screw bands or “rings” (about $3 to $7 per dozen, including lids — there is no substitute.
 However, screw bands can be used over and over, until they become either rusted or bent.
 Most people can get by with just 1 or 2 dozen rings; rings are removed from jars after the contents have cooled for 24 hours and before storing the canned food in the pantry.